 Determine whether there are any salary trade-offs

+Try not to be lured into a false sense of satisfaction by the top-line salary figure.
 Make sure you do your salary sums because you may have increased costs in your new job.
-For example, you might need to travel further to reach your new office or workplace, and you might lose out on other benefits too.
+For example, you may need to travel further to reach your new office or workplace and you might lose out on other benefits too.

-Want to know what you should be earning?
-Benchmark your salary with the Robert Walters Salary Survey.
+Want to know how much you should be earning?
+Benchmark your salary with our 2022 Salary Survey.